paleolimbot/coring-deformation/README.md

 # define a wrapper function that will create the model based on the
 # parameters we would like to vary
-# include stat of concentration of our value
 deformation_model_wrapper <- function(slicesize, coeff) {
   deformation_model(slicesize,
                       d0=function(d, r) d - coeff * r^2,